cooperjaXC/ap-cfb-xc/README.md

 # AP College Football Cross-Country Scoring
+***A Data-Driven Approach to Determining Conference Supremacy***

 This repository implements a novel method for evaluating the best college football conferences using a cross-country scoring mechanism.
-This method ranks conferences based on the positions of their top teams in the final season polls, providing an objective comparison of conference strengths.
+This method ranks conferences based on the positions of their top teams in [the Associated Press's Top 25 rankings](https://apnews.com/hub/ap-top-25-college-football-poll) before, throughout, and at the end of each college football season.
+This provides an objective, measurable comparison of conference strength for every week of the season.

 ## Background